-Deutsche Hypo provides workspaces for 408 employees in offices in Germany and abroad that have to be heated and/or air conditioned and supplied with water, IT hardware and office equipment.
+Deutsche Hypo provides workspaces for 433 employees in offices that have to be heated and/or air conditioned and supplied with water, IT hardware and office equipment.
 In addition, Deutsche Hypo's activities require mobility in order to provide one of the main services of a financial services provider: advising customers.